 Soft pastel hues can be visually refreshing.
 Colors and textures resembling stone, foliage, and nature are great packaging design inspirations with a calming effect.
 Throw in some contrasting elements to add inspiration to your gentle color palette.

 Brand mascots can tell the story of a business, many times doing the job faster and in a more engaging way.
 Many companies have presented their characters in cartoon form, turning their unique packaging ideas into what look like panels of a comic book.
 A business can also share its history or values through a series of illustrations on its package design to bond better with its customers as part of a unified brand strategy.

 Bold fonts are taking the place of images to grab attention.
-Many will experiment with 3D fonts and typefaces with gradients.
+Many packaging designers will experiment with 3D fonts and typefaces with gradients.

 But at the same time, buyers are also more likely to warm up to products with fonts that are easy to read, even from a distance.
 Clear typography helps customers decide more quickly, allowing them to shop faster during in-store trips.